dylan-lang/opendylan/documentation/getting-started-cli/source/dylan-mode-for-emacs.rst

 Setting ``OPEN_DYLAN_USER_REGISTRIES`` is important because that's how DIME finds your projects.

-For this tutorial let's use a "dime-test" project created with ``make-dylan-app``.
+For this tutorial let's use a "dime-test" project created with the :program:`dylan` tool.
 See the section :doc:`hello-world` to create the project, and also make sure you have a registry entry for it.
 See :doc:`source-registries` if you're not sure how to set that up.